morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 Updated: 2025-01-28

-Important first step: add your username to the "vboxuser" group.

-To add your username to the "vboxuser" group, open a terminal and run the command "sudo usermod -aG vboxusers your_username"; this will add your username to the vboxusers group.
-Keep in mind that `sudo` requires elevated privileges, meaning you need administrator access.

 Much of the information below is borrowed from Josh, an Amazon Customer that bought a Panda USB WiFi adapter that uses an mt7612u chipset.
 This guide should apply broadly to the task of making a USB WiFi adapter work